Skip to content

 13. Dashi Deli

-Keeping with the theme of fish, Dashi Deli is a well known and loved sushi bar in Cork.
-This Sushi and noodle bar offers sit down eat in options or takeaway options.
-So if you are rushing home after work and want to grab a bite to eat or sit down and enjoy the atmosphere inside, Dashi Deli is there for you.
-Dashi Deli pride themselves in the freshness of quality of their fish which creates delicious tasting sushi.
+Keeping with the fish theme, Dashi Deli is a well-known and loved sushi bar in Cork.
+This sushi and noodle bar offers sit-down, eat-in, or takeaway options.
+So, if you are rushing home after work and want to grab a bite to eat or sit down and enjoy the atmosphere inside, Dashi Deli is there for you.
+Dashi Deli prides itself on the freshness and quality of its fish, which creates delicious-tasting sushi.

-At Dashi deli you can get a variety of different types of sushi.
-Here you can eat platters of sushi, noodle soup and curries.
-Examples of the some of the dishes you can expect to find at dashi deli include, Futomaki Platter, Chumaki Platter, Spring rolls, dumplings, Japanese curry and Char Siu chicken.
+At Dashi Deli, you can get a variety of different types of sushi.
+Here, you can eat platters of sushi, noodle soup, and curries.
+Some of the dishes you can expect to find at Dashi Deli include a Futomaki Platter, a Chumaki Platter, Spring rolls, dumplings, Japanese curry, and Char Siu chicken.

 Location: 11 Cook Street, Centre